 Coping and support

-When you learn that your baby has craniosynostosis, you may experience a range of emotions, including anger, fear, worry, sorrow and guilt.
-You may not know what to expect, and you may worry about your ability to care for your baby.
-The best antidote for fear and worry is information and support.
+When you learn that your baby has craniosynostosis, you may experience a range of emotions.
+You may not know what to expect.
+Information and support can help.

 Consider these steps to prepare yourself and to care for your baby: